 This only applies to information you have given us.
 You have the right to ask that we transfer the information you gave us from one organisation to another or give it to you.
 The right only applies if we are processing information based on your consent or under, or in talks about entering into a contract and the processing is automated.
 You can read more about this right here.

 You are not required to pay any charge for exercising your rights, however we reserve the right to charge £10 dependent on the amount of information requested.
 We would expect to process many requests instantly as part of our normal business e.g. updating your email address, changing phone numbers.
-When responding to formal requests we will aim to respond to all requests within 10 working days but have one month to respond to you.
+When responding to formal requests we will aim to respond to all requests within 10 working days but have one month to respond to you; if a fee is applicable or the request is deemed to be complex or numerous then we may extend this period by a further 2 months.

 Please contact us at firstname.lastname@example.org if you wish to make a request, or contact us on 01270 763100